-- (b) "Agreement" shall have the meaning set forth in the preamble. - (c) "Approved Transaction" means a Transfer to a third party that (i) enters into a definitive written agreement with the Company to consummate a transaction that would result in such third party obtaining not less than ninety-five percent of the total outstanding number of the Company's voting securities (including by means of merger, consolidation, sale of the Company's equity interests or any combination thereof) and that is open on the same terms to all shareholders of the Company or (ii) commences a tender offer or an exchange offer for not less than ninety-five percent of the total outstanding number of the Company's voting securities and that is open on the same terms to all shareholders of the Company, in each case of clauses (i) and (ii) which is approved by the Board. - (d) "Articles" means the Amended and Restated Articles of Incorporation of the Company dated April 18, 2013, as amended from time to time. - (e) "BC Investor" shall have the meaning set forth in the preamble. - (f) "Board" shall have the meaning set forth in the recitals. - (g) "Business Day" means any day other than a Saturday or Sunday or a day on which commercial banks are required or permitted by law to be closed in the City of New York in the State of New York. - (h) "Commission" shall mean the U.S. Securities and Exchange Commission or any other federal agency at the time administering the Securities Act. - (i) "Common Stock" shall mean the common shares of the Company, nominal value \$0.01 per share, and any shares of capital stock of the Company issued or issuable with respect to such shares by way of a stock dividend or distribution payable thereon or stock split, reverse stock split, recapitalization, reclassification, reorganization, exchange, subdivision or combination thereof. - (j) "Company" shall have the meaning set forth in the preamble. - (k) "Confidential Information" shall have the meaning set forth in Section 1.02(b). - (l) "Confidential Investors" shall have the meaning set forth in Section 1.02(b). - (m) "Drag-Along Notice" shall have the meaning set forth in Section 1.05(c). - (n) "Drag-Along Right" shall have the meaning set forth in Section 1.05(a). - (o) "Drag-Along Third Party Terms" shall have the meaning set forth in Section 1.05(c). - (p) "Exchange Act" shall mean the Securities Exchange Act of 1934. - (q) "Existing Governance Agreement" shall have the meaning set forth in the recitals.
+(b) "Agreement" shall have the meaning set forth in the preamble.

+(c) "Approved Transaction" means a Transfer to a third party that (i) enters into a definitive written agreement with the Company to consummate a transaction that would result in such third party obtaining not less than ninety-five percent of the total outstanding number of the Company's voting securities (including by means of merger, consolidation, sale of the Company's equity interests or any combination thereof) and that is open on the same terms to all shareholders of the Company's voting securities and that is open on the same terms to all shareholders of the Company's voting securities and that is open on the same terms to all shareholders of the Company's voting securities and that is open on the same terms to all shareholders of the Company's voting securities and that is open on the same terms to all shareholders of the Company's voting securities and that is open on the same terms to all shareholders of the Company's voting securities and that is open on the same terms to all shareholders of the Company's voting securities and that is open on the same terms to all shareholders of the Company's voting securities and that is open on the same terms to all shareholders of the Company, in each case of clauses (i) and (ii) which is approved by the Board.

+(d) "Articles" means the Amended and Restated Articles of Incorporation of the Company dated April 18, 2013, as amended from time to time.

+(e) "BC Investor" shall have the meaning set forth in the preamble.

+(f) "Board" shall have the meaning set forth in the recitals.

+(g) "Business Day" means any day other than a Saturday or Sunday or a day on which commercial banks are required or permitted by law to be closed in the City of New York in the State of New York.

+(h) "Commission" shall mean the U.S. Securities and Exchange Commission or any other federal agency at the time administering the Securities Act.

+(i) "Common Stock" shall mean the common shares of the Company, nominal value \$0.01 per share, and any shares of capital stock of the Company issued or issuable with respect to such shares by way of a stock dividend or distribution payable thereon or stock split, reverse stock split, recapitalization, reclassification, reorganization, exchange, subdivision or combination thereof.

+(j) "Company" shall have the meaning set forth in the preamble.

+(k) "Confidential Information" shall have the meaning set forth in Section 1.02(b).

+(l) "Confidential Investors" shall have the meaning set forth in Section 1.02(b).

+(m) "Drag-Along Notice" shall have the meaning set forth in Section 1.05(c).

+- (n) "Drag-Along Right" shall have the meaning set forth in Section 1.05(a). - (o) "Drag-Along Third Party Terms" shall have the meaning set forth in Section 1.05(c). - (p) "Exchange Act" shall mean the Securities Exchange Act of 1934. - (q) "Existing Governance Agreement" shall have the meaning set forth in the recitals. - (r) "Existing Shareholders Agreements" shall have the meaning set forth in the recitals. - (s) "Fund Indemnitors" shall have the meaning set forth in Section 1.03(b).